dennisreimann/uiengine/packages/uiengine-adapter-marko/README.md

   marko:
     module: uiengine-adapter-marko
     options:
-      pretty: true
+      debug: true
-      basedir: ./src/components
 ```

-For available options see the [Pug options reference](https://pugjs.org/api/reference.html#options).

-In addition to that there is the option `debug` for a more detailed output in case of rendering errors.
+The `debug` option allows for a more detailed output in case of rendering errors.